Jzurcc/Mewgenics-Modding-Documentation/Directory/README.md

 # Base Game Object Directory

 > **What is this folder?**
-> This directory acts as an **encyclopedia of vanilla game objects**.
-It contains raw `.gon` dumps of all base-game Abilities, Classes, Enemies, Items, and more.
+> This directory acts as a **comprehensive reference index of base-game objects**.
+It contains raw `.gon` extracts of all core Abilities, Classes, Enemies, Items, and more.

-If you ever need to see the actual code for a specific item, enemy, or passive from the base game, you can look it up in these files.
-This is invaluable when you want to use the `variant_of` key to inherit from an existing object, but need to see its original properties first.
+If you require access to the source definition for a specific item, enemy, or passive, you can reference these files.
+This is particularly useful when utilizing the `variant_of` key to inherit from an existing object and require visibility into its original properties.

 ## File Index